ceph-dovecot/dovecot-ceph-plugin/README.md

 ## Compile and install the Plugins

-To compile the plugin you need a configured or installed dovecot.
+To compile the plugin you need a configured or installed Dovecot >= 2.2.21.

 ### Checking out the source